maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 They can be moved anywhere within the question stem.
 Do **not** place feedback within LaTeX equations!

-## Worked solution		{#Worked_solution}
+## General feedback/Worked solution	{#general_feedback}

-The worked solution is shown to the student after the due date.
+General feedback (called "worked solution" in previous versions) is shown to the student after they have attempted the question.
+Unlike feedback, which depends on the response the student gave, the same general feedback text is shown to all students.

-The worked solution may depend on any question variables, but may _not_ depend on any of the inputs.
+The general feedback may depend on any question variables, but may _not_ depend on any of the inputs.
 While this design decision is restrictive, it is a deliberate separation of feedback which should be done via potential response trees, from a model solution to this problem which can be written before a question is deployed.